Here’s Your Chicago Bears Guide For Home Games

 There are plenty of tickets still available on Ticketmaster, but waiting will only lead to increased costs.

-For fans wanting to avoid fans who are drinking alcohol, there are two sections that are alcohol-free, 148 and 155 at the north end zone.
+For fans wanting to avoid fans who are drinking alcohol, two sections are alcohol-free, 148 and 155 at the north end zone.

 Step 2: Getting to Soldier Field

-There are many ways to arrive for a Bears game, from driving and parking at the campus or using rideshare apps and taxis as well as public transportation.
+There are many ways to arrive for a Bears game, from driving and parking in stadium parking lots to using rideshare apps, taxis, and public transportation.
 Depending on where fans are coming from, some options are better than others.

 Parking at the stadium